 Take a look at our MS Teams Integration:

 Understand what are the dynamics in your workplace and how your employees work.
-This will help you decide what changes to do – if you need more desks or less of them and benefit from lower office costs.
-The Advanced Workplace Analytics will allow you to be proactive in creating new hybrid work policies and increase your team results.
+This will help you decide what changes to do – if you need more desks or fewer of them and benefit from lower office costs.
+Advanced Workplace Analytics will allow you to be proactive in creating new hybrid work policies and increase your team results.

 Creating a desk booking system in Excel or Google Sheets is very easy but it will take you time and effort to do.
-That’s why we created a template which is ready to use and free of charge.
+That’s why we created a template that is ready to use and free of charge.
 You can download it here.